nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 **API** : [Entry](https://github.com/AY2122S1-CS2113T-F12-4/tp/blob/master/src/main/java/seedu/duke/Entry.java)

 The `Entry` component performs a `command` based on the `keyword` given.
 If the user enters an invalid command, for example, the `Entry` component will direct the `Ui` component to print an error message.
-It uses a simple `switch-case` statement to handle the different `keyword` received.
+It uses simple `switch-case` statements to handle the different `keyword` received.

 ### Command Component